Discuss 135 deg internal corners help... in the British & UK Tiling Forum area at TilersForums.com.

 It is hard to get these corners right, you have to make sure you get them dead plumb so that all your cuts are identical.
 If they are not then something is amiss and you will need to re-do your set-out.

-But like anything in tiling no two tilers will do it the same, so if you feel that you need to do a silicone joint then by all means do so, but for asthetics you need to match the colour of your grout exactly, if not it will always be hard on the eyes,
+But like anything in tiling no two tilers will do it the same, so if you feel that you need to do a Silicon joint then by all means do so, but for asthetics you need to match the colour of your grout exactly, if not it will always be hard on the eyes,

-With the example shown I'd simply remove the silicone joint and replace with the same coloured grout as the rest of the walls.
+With the example shown I'd simply remove the Silicon joint and replace with the same coloured grout as the rest of the walls.
 I think it would soften the overall look and not be so harsh on the eye.

 Sometimes as tilers we have to 'TRICK' the eye.
 This example would be a good case for that. :thumbsup: